isabella232/experience-manager-assets-essentials.en/help/add-delete.md

 * Use the option available on an asset's or a folder's thumbnail.

   ![Options on asset thumbnail to manage an asset](assets/options-on-thumbnail.png)

+  *Figure: Actions for files and folders are available on the asset or folder tile.*

 * Select an asset or a folder and click **[!UICONTROL Delete]** ![delete icon](assets/do-not-localize/delete-icon.png) in the toolbar.